The Primary Source Of Information For Osha Standards Is

 The most obvious — and most important — primary source is the official OSHA website: .
 This is where you’ll find the full text of every standard, along with interpretations, guidance documents, and enforcement policies.

-work through to the “Standards” section, and you’ll see links to the Code of Federal Regulations, industry-specific standards, and specialty areas like fall protection or hazard communication.
+figure out to the “Standards” section, and you’ll see links to the Code of Federal Regulations, industry-specific standards, and specialty areas like fall protection or hazard communication.
 From there, you can search by keyword, industry, or specific standard number.

 The Code of Federal Regulations (CFR)